 Be brave enough to be changed for the better – brave enough to let go of a bit of your old self as you grow into being a newer one – Rick Hanson, PHD

 It’s easy to lose yourself in motherhood with the never ending list of demands.
-I could still remember after i gave birth to my first born, I didn’t brush my hair for the longest time.
+I could still remember after I gave birth to my first born, I didn’t brush my hair for the longest time.
 It got so entangled that the hairdresser had to chop it off.
-Shortly after my separation, my sister told me: You used to care about your appearance.
+Shortly after my separation, my sister told me: You used to care about yourself.

-Yes, motherhood has changed my life greatly, it has limit my freedom and draw all the energy from me.
+Yes, motherhood has changed my life greatly.
 But being a mother is an attitude.
 I thank my sister very much for that wake up call as I rediscovered myself.
 The old me is gone, but the new me is someone wiser and giving.

 “The moment you become a mother and commit to caring for your child, set an intention for yourself: I will honor and respect myself by regularly taking care of my needs.
 This will make me happier and better able to care for my family,” Burton says.
 “As moms, we have an enormous opportunity to set a great example for our children of how to be kind to ourselves, and in turn, how to be kind to others.
 As the saying goes, we can’t pour from an empty cup.”
 Julie Burton @juliebburton